 For example helping someone whom we do not like, or performing acts of worship that we do not particularly enjoy solely to please God.

 Ibn Taymīya (1263 – 1328 CE) is controversial today due to the use and abuse of his thought by extremist groups.
 Recent scholarship shows that he was a more balanced, moderate and sophisticated thinker than is realized by extremists.
 See Shahab Ahmed and Yossef Rapoport, Ibn Taymiyya and His Times, Karachi: Oxford University Press, 2017; Yahya Michot, Ibn Taymiyya: Against Extremisms, Beirut: Dar Albouraq, 2012.

 It is to accept whatever happens in our lives without anger, disappointment or wishing things to be otherwise.

-Shurayḥ al-Kindī, a famous judge in the city of Kufa in Iraq who became Muslim during the Prophet’s lifetime, , but who never met him.
+Shurayḥ al-Kindī, a famous judge in the city of Kufa in Iraq who became Muslim during the Prophet’s lifetime, peace be upon him, but who never met him.

 In other words, since God controls the treasuries of all things, all things should primarily be sought from Him.